 Legal Status of CBD in Each State

-For instance, people can cultivate and buy CBD oil ion Texas as long as it has less than 0.3% THC.
+For instance, people can cultivate and buy CBD oil in Texas as long as it has less than 0.3% THC.
 CBD oil is legal in Utah as long as it contains less than 0.3% THC.
-If you want to buy or use CBD oil in Colorado, then you can do so without worry of breaking a law.
+If you want to buy or use CBD oil in Colorado, then you can do so without the worry of breaking the law.
 Other states where CBD is legal includes:

 - Virginia, etc.